 A component group is a type of object that can accept a Style.
-There is only one core component group for Dimensions; Styles can be applied to all types of dimensions.
-Certain extensions will add component groups which will work identically to what is outlined below.
+Styles can be applied to all types of dimensions.
+Certain Extensions will add component groups which will work identically to what is outlined below.

 In the Style Editor there are four standard Style Tools:

 |Add new style: Clones selection as a new style.
 New styles can be saved and found in your File Explorer in CET Documents > Styles as a .cmstl file.
 These can be shared with others by having them save the .cmstl file in the same location on their computer.|

 |Delete style: Removes selected style.
 Default styles cannot be deleted.|

 |Save style globally: If you want to use styles in other drawings, you have to save the style globally first.
 The style will be saved on your hard drive.|

 |Reset style to default: Reverts a style to the default values.|

 If a Style is not saved globally, you will be prompted when closing the Styles window with the prompt seen below.
 Selecting Yes or the X in the upper-right will close the Style Editor and you will only be able to use the Style in your current drawing.
 Selecting Cancel will keep the Style Editor open so you can save globally and then close.